marfarma/quotes-collection/readme.txt

 1. Go to `WP Admin » Plugins` and activate the ‘Quotes Collection’ plugin
 1. To add and manage the quotes go to `WP Admin » Manage » Quotes Collection`
 1. To display a random quote in the sidebar, go to `WP Admin » Presentation » Widgets`, drag ‘Random Quote’ widget into the sidebar

+== Frequently Asked Questions ==

+= How to get rid of the quotation marks that surround the random quote? =

+Open the quotes-collection.css file that comes along with the plugin, scroll down and look towards the bottom.

+= The 'Next quote »' link is not working.
+Why? =

+You have to check a couple of things,

+1. Make sure your theme’s header.php file has the code `<?php wp_head(); ?>` just before `</head>`.

+2. Make sure the plugin files are uploaded in the correct location.
+The files should be uploaded in a location as follows
+<pre>	wp-content/
+	|-- plugins/
+		|-- quotes-collection/
+    		|-- quotes-collection.php
+    		|-- quotes-collection.js
+    		|-- quotes-collection.css
+    		|-- quotes-collection-ajax.php</pre>

+If you still experience the problem even after the above conditions are met, [contact](http://srinig.com/contact/) the plugin author.

+= How to hide the 'Next quote »' link? =

+You can do this by turning off the 'Ajax Refresh feature' in widget options.

+= What are the parameters that can be passed on to  `quotescollection_display_randomquote()` template function? =

+Three parameters can be passed into the `quotescollection_display_randomquote()` template function.

+`quotescollection_display_randomquote(1, 1, 1)` will show author, show source and switch on the ajax refresh feature.

+`quotescollection_display_randomquote(0, 0, 0)` will hide author, hide source and switch off the ajax refresh.

+You can mix those parameters as you like it.
+Feel free to experiment. :)

+= How about a feature to backup/export/import the bulk of quotes in CSV/text format? =

+Such a feature will be available in a future version of the plugin, though no promises can be made as to when it will be available!

 == Screenshots ==